HomeDirectoriesSocial Media Integration with Directory Listings

 Did you know?
 According to Flockler, businesses with properly implemented cross-platform conversion tracking identify up to 27% more conversion paths than those using platform-specific analytics, leading to more accurate attribution and optimization.

-3. Identity resolution system: Connecting user actions across platforms and sessions
+3. Identity resolution system: connecting user actions across platforms and sessions

 Quick Tip: Implement server-side conversion tracking where possible to reduce reliance on client-side cookies and script execution.
 This approach is more resilient against ad blockers and browser privacy features.